-Back in 2015 when I started learning programing macro in SharpDevelop in Revit to change different parameter’s value like Sheet or View names, Room numbers or custom Project or Sheared Parameters, I decided to find a time saving solution to something more serious.
+Back in 2015 when I started learning programing macros in SharpDevelop in Revit to change different parameter’s value like Sheet names, Room numbers or custom Parameters, I decided to find a time saving solution to something more serious.

 In our office there was a need to create about 35 Sheet Sets for printing purposes from few hundreds of drawings in our project.
 Sheets created in our project were divided to series.
 Because we wanted to have more descriptive information in project browser then just a simple Sheet number we added a custom Project Parameter to Sheets called “Drawing Sheet Series”. (i.e. Sheets begging with number 20 had this parameter set to “(20) General Arrangment”)